drjingma/LogRatioReg/README.md

 **Data**

 The first data set comes from the following papers.
 The response variable is BMI, and predictors are microbiome otu data obtained with 16S.
+There are 98 samples and 87 variables.
+Note the predictors (`X`) are sparse.
+In addition, the total number of reads varies greatly across samples.
+To remove the artificial differences in total reads, we transformed the raw counts into compositional data after replacing zero counts by the maximum rounding error 0.5.
+This is a common practice as seen in Lin et al. (2014).

   - Wu, Gary D., et al. "Linking long-term dietary patterns with gut microbial enterotypes."
 Science 334.6052 (2011): 105-108.
   - Lin, Wei, et al. "Variable selection in regression with compositional covariates."
 Biometrika 101.4 (2014): 785-797.